zzzprojects/docs/learndapper.com/pages/non-query.md

 [Online Example](https://dotnetfiddle.net/nymteK)

-Dapper also supports inserting a list of objects, but it is an expensive operation if you use the dapper `Execute` method.
+Dapper also supports inserting a list of objects, but it is an expensive operation if you use the Dapper `Execute` method.
 The [BulkInsert](/bulk-operations/bulk-insert) method makes it easy to manage large amounts of data efficiently.
 It allows you to quickly and safely insert multiple records in bulk, reducing the need for manual input or looping through individual records.

 ## Dapper Update